alanng10/class-lang/Docue/Article/Single/a.md

 Single does not need delegate.
 Single has get, set and call that are virtual.
 Get, set, and call are triggered on any.

+Single Lang does not need lang element to interface to external.
+Single compiler modules have infra to generate refer binary.
+The refer binary can refer to custom made machine code binary.
+This is enough element to interface to external.